WyattBlue/auto-editor/README.md

 [Installing for Linux](/github%20resources/install_lin.md)

 # Help or Issues
-If you have a bug or a suggestion, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new) on this github page.
-If you'll like to discuss this or contact the dev personally.
-You can do that by [joining the discord server](https://discord.com/invite/kMHAWJJ).
+If you have a bug or a code suggestion, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new) on this github page.
+If you'll like to discuss this project, suggest new features, or chat with other users, do that in [the discord server](https://discord.com/invite/kMHAWJJ).